BlueAndi/vscp-bootloader/README.md

     is correct acknowledge it via "ACK start block data transfer" event otherwise via "NACK start block data transfer" event.

-11. Now several "block data" events will be received, until the complete block is transfered.
+11. Now several "block data" events will be received and acknowledged with "ACK block chunk" events, until the complete block is transfered.
     Every received block data shall be written to RAM buffer.
 After the last data is transfered, a CRC16-CCITT shall be calculated over the whole block.
 And an "ACK block data" event shall be sent with the calculated CRC as parameter.